gitops-working-group/gitops-working-group/UNSOLVED.md

 ## Controlled and safe promotion of changes across environment

 Using multiple environments like "Sandbox", "Staging" and "Production" is standard practice.
-Referencing various environments could be done by using conditionals(`if env = prod...`) and parameterizing (Helm `values.yaml`/Terraform `.tfvars`) or by using different folders/branches to describe different environments.
+Referencing those environments in an IaC repo could be done by using conditionals(`if env = prod...`) and parameterizing (Helm `values.yaml`/Terraform `.tfvars`) or by using different folders/branches to describe different environments.

 The parameters/conditionals approach has safety and timing control issue:
 * Wrong env could be changed with an erroneous conditional or parameter override.